0perationPrivacy/GoogleVoiceAutoReply/README.md

 - `Allow` the script to run under your account by clicking through the next few dialog boxes

 ## 4. 🧪 Test
-- Modify the `subject` variable in line 3 of the script to include your phone number, and hit `save`
+- Modify the `subject` variable in line 3 of the script to include your phone number, and hit `save` (if you haven't already)
 - Send an sms from your phone number to the Google Voice phone number
 - Wait under a minute for the automated reply.
 Or click `▶️ Run` on the script page.
+- You should get an email with the SMS and the script will auto reply to the actual sms as well using your account.

 # ⚠️ Warning